chaitanya05/GSOC-Project/project_files_update2/main_readme.txt

 	This is the file where the user will download files readme, temp.html and the images, and the user can display it on their website.

 archiveall.tar
-	This is the file where the user will download files readem, dimg.html and the images, and the user can display it on their website.
+	This is the file where the user will download files readme, dimg.html and the images, and the user can display it on their website.